INTERMAGNET/imag-tech-man/chapters/usingdata/dataviewer.rst

 precision is unacceptably low, particularly for angular measurements.

 Prior to the current software, INTERMAGNET distributed a DOS-based program for working with the DVD/CD-ROM data.
-For historical purposes this software is documented in |app_imag_cd|.